nisrulz/app-privacy-policy-generator/Readme.md

   - [Buy me a coffee :coffee:](https://www.paypal.me/nisrulz/5usd) (one-time),
   - or [Sponsor me on GitHub](https://github.com/sponsors/nisrulz) (recurring monthly).

-- Tell me you're :like: this project!
+- Tell me you like this project or how it helped you out!

   - [Comment in the project's guestbook](https://github.com/nisrulz/app-privacy-policy-generator/issues/65) :blush:,
   - Reach out on [Twitter](https://twitter.com/nisrulz),